bestwoody/tics-script/integrated/ti.sh.md

                    "-n" is allowed.
                    use default port if this prop is not provided

 host=10.0.0.1   <- this module should be deployed to which host.
-(WIP)
                    run on local host if this prop is not provided

 pd=ip           <- connect to which pd.